-Having spent more than half of my life in business, engaged in founding or leading a number of small companies, it’s only natural that I should read a good deal about economic history and the history of business.
-Here, I’ve listed 29 of the best books about the history of business that I’ve read and reviewed in this decade.
+I’ve spent more than half of my life in business and engaged in founding or leading a number of small companies.
+So it’s only natural that I should read a good deal about economic history and the history of business.
+Here, I’ve listed more than 40 of the best books about the history of business that I’ve read and reviewed in this decade.
 They’re all nonfiction.
 I’ve divided them somewhat arbitrarily into four categories: company histories, innovation, finance, and business & society.
 If you have even a passing interest in the broad subject of business, you’re sure to find at least few books here that will prove rewarding.

-Each title is linked to the full review I’ve posted here over the years.
-I’ve listed titles in no particular order within each category.
-In each category I’ve identified my favorite, but don’t be misled: every one of the books listed here was compelling.
+Each title below is linked to the full review I’ve posted here over the years.
+I’ve listed books in no particular order within each category.
+Although I’ve selected my top 10, don’t be misled: every one of the books listed here was compelling.

 Here is the inside story of one of America’s most iconic companies: Ben & Jerry’s.
 As Brad Edmondson reveals, the model for socially responsible business wasn’t always on track to place the welfare of its employees, its customers, and the community above the interests of shareholders.
 There were bumps along the way.